 For magnetic atoms, Feshbach resonances~\cite{Kohler2006,Chin2010} provide a tool to tune the scattering phase independently of the long-range DDI by coupling to a short-range bound state.
 This gives rise to an effective short-range contact interaction, which, for ultracold bosons, is characterized by the $s$-wave scattering length $a_s$.
-The competition between the contact interaction and the DDI brings about the rich many-body physics that we discuss in the following section.
+The competition between the contact interaction and the DDI brings about the rich many-body physics that we discuss in \cred{Sec.~\ref{sec:many-body}}.
 Feshbach resonances have also been found for the special case of light NaLi molecules in their weakly dipolar triplet ground state \cite{Park2023b}, but are not widely available for polar molecules.

-However, the scattering potentials of the shielding methods discussed above can naturally be deformed through the external-field parameters (e.g., $|\vector{E}|$ for resonant dc shielding and $\Omega$, $\Delta$, and $\xi$ for MW shielding).
+\cred{Even in the absence of accessible Feshbach resonances, the} scattering potentials of the shielding methods discussed above can naturally be deformed through the external-field parameters (e.g., $|\vector{E}|$ for resonant dc shielding and $\Omega$, $\Delta$, and $\xi$ for MW shielding).
 This translates into tunability of the scattering phase shift and scattering length.